-In late 2014 Jack Zenger and Joseph Folkman released the findings from a study they conducted to identify top leadership traits.
-They wanted to understand “what skills have the greatest impact on a leader’s success in the position the respondents currently hold.”
-They surveyed across various management levels and found consistency in many skills that were listed as at the most important, despite the level of leadership held.
-(The Skills Leaders Need at Every Level -HBR)
+In late 2014 Jack Zenger and Joseph Folkman released the findings from a study they conducted to identify top leadership traits for leaders in their current position.
+They found that certain leadership traits were consistently important, despite the level of leadership held.

 The top 7 traits were listed as follows:

 - Inspires and motivates others

 - Displays high integrity and honesty